seanywang0408/PyTorch-Template/README.md

 # Template

-A template for develop a project in PyTorch.
-All the concern is about running code with lowest probability of making mistakes.
+A template in PyTorch for developing a *machine learning / deep learning /computer vision* project.
+All the concerns are about running code with lowest probability of making mistakes.

 ## Concerns